Warehouse Management

 7 minutes

 Warehouse automation is the practice of using software and other technology to automate manual processes within the warehouse.
-As mentioned in our Warehouse Technologies and the Future of Fulfilment guide, warehouse automation is one of the three smart warehouse technologies currently on the rise.
+As mentioned in our The Definitive Guide to the Warehouse of the Future, warehouse automation is one of the core developments warehouse owners are making to future proof their businesses.
 Other smart warehouse technologies being adopted by forward-thinking warehouses include small, localised distribution networks and digitised and integrated warehouse processes.

 How does automation work within a warehouse?